Accident at work procedure: What to do and how to claim

 • Faulty or poorly maintained equipment

-Compensation can cover pain and suffering, loss of earnings, medical treatment, travel costs, and care needs.
-Claims are usually paid through employers’ liability insurance, not by your employer personally.
+Compensation for your injury may cover pain and suffering, loss of earnings, medical treatment, travel expenses, and care needs.

 Do you still have a claim if the accident was partly your fault?

-UK law allows for contributory negligence, meaning compensation may be reduced to reflect shared responsibility rather than refused altogether.
-Being partly at fault does not automatically prevent a claim.
+UK law recognises shared responsibility.
+This means courts may reduce compensation to reflect each party’s role, rather than refuse it altogether.
+Being partly at fault does not automatically prevent a claim for compensation.

-Employers must act fairly and lawfully.
-Dismissal may only be justified in limited situations, such as:
+Decisions must be fair and based on valid reasons.
+Dismissal may be justified only in limited situations, including:

 • Genuine redundancy unrelated to the injury